-This recipe of Besan Ladoo with jaggery is not only healthy but it also saves time, labor & use very little ghee as its a microwave recipe.
+This recipe of Besan Ladoo with jaggery is not only healthy but it also saves time, labor & uses very little ghee as it’s a microwave recipe.

-- Besan Dhokla: Another besan recipe in microwave, that gets ready in just 3 minutes!
+- Besan Dhokla: Another besan recipe in the microwave, that gets ready in just 3 minutes!

-- Eggless Frittata: A savoury dish made with gram flour and veggies.
+- Eggless Frittata: A savory dish made with gram flour and veggies.

 You must be wondering that if it is so common then what on earth makes me post its recipe?
 So, friends, this is for two reasons.

 - The recipe I am sharing here is a very healthy recipe.

 - Unlike the traditional recipe, it is made with very little clarified butter (ghee) and with jaggery powder.